bmeviauac01/softwarelab1/docs/Lab-QueryOptimization/Exercise-1.md

     ![](../images/queryopt/f1-1.png)

-    **Explanation**: the optimizer cannot use any index, as there is none, thus there is no other choice but to use a _table scan_.
+    **Explanation**: the optimizer cannot use any index, as there is none.
+Thus there is no other choice but to use a _table scan_.

     **e)**